| Apistogrammas

 are

-the two most popular West
+the two most popular genera of West

 African

 Dwarf Cichlids.
-The different Pelvicachromis
+The Pelvicachromis

 species